openloudriver/ChatDO/server/services/LIBRARIAN_README.md

 ## Overview

-The Librarian service sits between `chat_with_smart_search.py` and `memory_service_client`, providing intelligent ranking and filtering of memory search results.
+The Librarian service provides intelligent ranking and filtering of memory search results.
 It ensures that answers are prioritized over questions, deduplicates results, and returns clean, ordered memory hits for injection into GPT-5 context.

+**NOTE: Memory Service is now a tool only.
+GPT-5 always generates responses.
+Librarian no longer generates responses - it only provides ranking and deduplication utilities.**

 ## What It Does